Tuesday, 16 May 2023

 14. Stay Flexible

 Remember that the nursery's needs will change as your child grows, so be prepared to adapt and adjust the space accordingly.
+One way of easily switching up your nursery is to use peel and stick vinyl wallpaper as it's easy to place on the walls, renter-friendly and non-damaging.
 Stay open to modifications and reconfigurations as your child's interests, activities, and needs evolve.
 Regularly reassess the layout, storage, and decor to ensure that the nursery remains functional and suits your child's current stage of development.

 15. Involve Your Child